jbn/vaquero/README.md

 ## Expecting Exceptions

 Vaquero *expects* exceptions, making them pretty unexceptional.
-But, Python's exception handling is cheap, so that's fine.
+But, Python's exception handling is cheap, so that's fine (i.e. EAFP -- Easier to ask for forgiveness than permission).
 Plus, with dirty data, you know it will probably fail for some records.
 During development, rather than halting each time, vaquero continues on its merry way, up to some failure limit.
 For each failure, the library